open-telemetry/community/tech-committee-charter.md

 * Development process and any coding standards
 * Approving changes to any specifications
 * Mediating technical discussions which have cross project impact
+* Deciding on and communicating about proposed donations to OpenTelemetry

 The TC recognizes that maintainers of specific languages or sub-projects have significant autonomy over their SIG and implementations.
 The TC’s focus is on cross-project or disputed concerns with a primary goal of seeking consensus to develop an appropriate technical solution.
 The TC will define OpenTelemetry’s release vehicles and serve as the primary technical liaison body for the OpenTelemetry project with the CNCF's TOC, external open source projects, consortiums and groups.